Crashdïet: 2019–present: Rust and Automaton

 Crashdïet released their new full length studio record, Rust, with new singer, Gabriel Keyes, on 13 September 2019 via Frontiers music srl and also released the third single from the album, "In the Maze", on 5 August 2019.

 In April 2022, the band announced their new album Automaton would be released later that month on 29 April.
 The band also announced that drummer Eric Young would be stepping down indefinitely from live duties in the band for an undetermined time period and is being replaced by Lacu for all upcoming tours booked in 2022.

+In February 2023, also bassist Peter London announced to take a break from live duties, due to a burnout.
+London returned to live shows in 2024.